emacs-ng/emacs-ng/README.md

 ### Performance

-v8's world-class JIT offers massive performance gains.
+v8's world-class JIT offers the potential for massive performance gains.
 For a simple benchmark (fibonacci), using the following implementations:

 ``` lisp
 (defun fibonacci(n)